theramiyer/blog/content/post/2023/earths-orbit-is-not-elliptical.md

 Don't get me wrong; our sages and scholars of old did predict the positions of planets and stars to a high degree of accuracy, and there is no question on their brilliance.
 (Of course, some of the terms used are questionable in light of new evidence, but to me, that is not such a big issue.)
 But that is astronomy; astrology claims itself to be science, but has so far not withstood scientific analysis.
 And now to say that since the earth's path in the space looks like a helix, and that its movement and the movement of everything around it somehow affects human beings who happen to have a double-helical DNA is a long, long shot.

 While making observations is great, getting to conclusions should be handled with respect to all the facts on the table.
 Hypotheses are hypotheses.
-They must be tested with experimentation in their true sense before concluding that they are theories (“theories” in the scientific sense, not the colloquial sense).
+They must be tested with experimentation in their true sense, before concluding that they are theories (“theories” in the scientific sense, not the colloquial sense).
 Also, it is fair to defend what we hold dear---in Uncle’s case, Indian astrology.
 Again, this is not to deny that ancient sages had a lot of knowledge.
 All I am saying is that astrology as we know it today, does not stand up to scientific scrutiny.
 Sure, one could completely dismiss science and say they believe in astrology and that astrology works for them.
 That is their view.
 But then, one cannot dismiss unfavourable scientific observations and selectively lean on those that happen to be in the favour of their argument.

 I do not support the idea of vilification of modern science, nor do I dismiss ancient wisdom.
 The sweet spot is somewhere in between, where you neither have to claim that ancient wisdom is the greatest thing to happen to mankind (and disregard everything that challenges it), nor do you have to dismiss all ancient wisdom as nonsense.
 In my view, there certainly is place where the two work together really well.
 We should acknowledge that, and keep seeking answers with a scientific temper.